 - whatever else you would like on/in your pancakes: bacon, blueberries, maple syrup etc.

-- Mix all dry ingredients together: flour, baking powder, salt and sugar.
+- Mix all dry ingredients together: flour, baking powder, salt, and sugar.

 - Whisk together the milk, egg and melted butter.

 - Add the wet mixture to the dry mixture gradually while whisking.
 If some lumps remain that is OK.
 Allow to stand for a few minutes.
-(If you are adding anything that you want cooked with the batter, add now).
+(If you are adding anything that you want cooking with the batter, add now).

-- Melt a little more butter in a frying pan and then pour in the batter mixture to desired size.
+- Melt a little more butter in a frying pan and then pour in the batter mixture to the desired size.
 When bubbles begin to appear on the top of the pancake, flip.
 Serve with whatever you choose when cooked.